-- 22. From the initial publication of INFCIRC/254 in 1978 to now, membership has increased steadily.
-Most recently, Argentina, South Africa, New Zealand, the Republic of Korea, Ukraine and Brazil have become members of the NSG.
-(See full list of members in Annex 1). - 23.
-Factors taken into account for membership include the following: - the ability to supply items (including items in transit) covered by the annexes to Parts 1 and 2 of the NSG guidelines; - adherence to the Guidelines and action in accordance with them: - enforcement of a legally based domestic export control system which gives effect to the commitment to act in accordance with the Guidelines: - adherence to one or more of the NPT, the Treaties of Pelindaba, Rarotonga, Tlatelolco, Bangkok or an equivalent international nuclear non-proliferation agreement, full compliance with the obligations of such agreement(s); - support of international efforts towards non-proliferation of weapons of mass destruction and of their delivery vehicles.
+- 21. From the initial publication of INFCIRC/254 in 1978 to now, membership has increased steadily.
+(See full list of members in the Annex.). - 22.
+Factors taken into account for membership include the following:

+- The ability to supply items (including items in transit) covered by the Annexes to Parts 1 and 2 of the NSG Guidelines: - Adherence to the Guidelines and action in accordance with them; - Enforcement of a legally based domestic export control system which gives effect to the commitment to act in accordance with the Guidelines: - Adherence to one or more of the NPT, the Treaties of Pelindaba, Rarotonga, Tlatelolco, Bangkok or an equivalent international nuclear non-proliferation agreement, and full compliance with the obligations of such agreement(s); - Support of international efforts towards non-proliferation of weapons of mass destruction and of their delivery vehicles.

-Organisation of work
+Organisation of Work

-- 24. The NSG works on the basis of consensus.
-Overall responsibility for activities lies with the member states who meet once a year in a plenary session. - 25.
-A rotating chairmanship has overall responsibility for coordination of work and outreach activities.
-To date the chairmanship has rotated annually from one Plenary session to the next.
-Previous chairs are the Netherlands, Poland, Switzerland, Spain and Finland.
-Argentina chaired the NSG in 1996, Canada in 1997 and the United Kingdom will chair in 1998. - 26.
-The Plenary can decide to set up technical working groups on matters such as the review of the Guidelines, the Annexes, the procedural arrangements, on information sharing, and transparency activities.
-The Plenary can also mandate the chair to conduct outreach activities with specific countries.
-The aim of the outreach activities is to promote adherence to the NSG guidelines. - 27.
-Typically, the agenda of the plenary meeting focuses on reports from working groups that may be operating or may have concluded their work since previous plenaries as well as on reports from the previous NSG Chair on outreach activities.
-Time is also allotted to review items of interests such as trends in nuclear proliferation and developments since the previous plenary meeting. - 28.
+- 23. The NSG works on the basis of consensus.
+Overall responsibility for activities lies with the NSG members who meet once a year in a Plenary meeting. - 24.
+A rotating Chair has overall responsibility for coordination of work and outreach activities.
+(See full list of NSG Chairs in the Annex.) - 25.
+The NSG Plenary can decide to set up technical working groups on matters such as the review of the NSG Guidelines, the Annexes, the procedural arrangements, information sharing and transparency activities.
+The NSG Plenary can also mandate the Chair to conduct outreach activities with specific countries.
+The aim of the outreach activities is to promote adherence to the NSG Guidelines. - 26.
+Typically, the agenda of the Plenary meeting focuses on reports from working groups that may be operating or may have concluded their work since previous Plenaries as well as on reports from the previous NSG Chair on outreach activities.
+Time is also allotted to review items of interests such as trends in nuclear proliferation and developments since the previous Plenary meeting. - 27.
 In addition to the Plenary meeting, the NSG has two other standing bodies which report to the Plenary.
-These are the Dual-Use consultations and the Joint Information Exchange (JIE) with chairs which also rotate annually.
-The Dual-Use consultations take place at least once a year.
-They review the implementation of the dual-use guidelines and the items listed in Part 2 of INFCIRC/254.
-The JIE immediately precedes the Plenary and provides another opportunity for members to share information and developments of relevance to the objectives and content of the Guidelines. - 29.
-NSG members review the Guidelines in INFCIRC/254 from time to time to ensure that they are up to date to meet evolving nuclear proliferation challenges.
-The IAEA is notified of agreed amendments to parts 1 and 2 of the Guidelines and their associated lists and re-issues INFCIRC/254 accordingly.
-Such amendments can be additions, deletions or corrections. - 30.
+These are the Dual-Use Consultations and the Joint Information Exchange (JIE) with Chairs which also rotate annually.
+The Dual-Use Consultations take place at least once a year.
+They review the implementation of the Dual-Use Guidelines and the items listed in Part 2 of INFCIRC/254.
+The JIE immediately precedes the NSG Plenary and provides another opportunity for members to share information and developments of relevance to the objectives and content of the NSG Guidelines.

+- 28. NSG members review the Guidelines in INFCIRC/254 from time to time to ensure that they are up to date to meet evolving nuclear proliferation challenges.
+The IAEA is notified of agreed amendments to Parts 1 and 2 of the NSG Guidelines and their associated lists and reissues INFCIRC/254 accordingly.
+Such amendments can be additions, deletions or corrections. - 29.
 The Permanent Mission of Japan in Vienna, acting as a Point of Contact, carries out a practical support function.
-It receives and distributes NSG documents, notifies meeting schedules, and provides practical assistance to the NSG Chair, the Dual-Use and JIE chairs and the various Working Group chairs established by the Plenary.
+It receives and distributes NSG documents, notifies meeting schedules and provides practical assistance to the NSG Plenary, the Dual-Use Consultations and JIE Chairs and the various Working Group Chairs established by the Plenary and the Dual-Use Consultations.

-How the Guidelines work
+How the Guidelines Work